JGPTech/EchoKey/README.md

 ---

-## How to read this repo

-- **/specs/** — LaTeX and PDF drafts phrased as questions (no assertions).
-- **/operators/** — Minimal, self-contained math snippets illustrating each block’s definition domain and edge cases.
-- **/notes/** — Short “why” questions with small derivations or counterexamples.
-- **/figs/** — Diagrams that depict operator ordering and commutators (if present).

-If something reads like a statement, it’s probably mis-scoped.
-Please open an issue to rewrite it as a question.

----

 ## Active inquiry tracks (question-first)

 ### 1) EchoKey & Encryption (exploratory)
-- *Question:* Do rolling transforms, permutation maps, and operator composition produce keystreams whose structure resists known analytical simplifications?
-- *Question:* Which operator orderings collapse to recognizable linear forms (and which provably do not)?
-- *Artifacts:* toy constructions; proofs of reduction or counterexamples.

 ### 2) Quantum–Classical Sequencing (layout & identifiability)
-- *Question:* Can a Z–Y–Z (or similar) layout derived from EchoKey operators be reduced to native rotations with verifiable unitary fidelity bounds?
-- *Question:* What minimal assumptions recover Pauli-like behavior from a 7-operator frame?
-- *Artifacts:* symbolic rewrites; unitary-fidelity checks; algebraic identities.

 ### 3) EchoKey–EFECGSC (gravitational modeling, formal side only)
-- *Question:* Under what conditions do multiscale potentials plus coupling yield well-posed dynamics in the selected function space?
-- *Question:* Which observables remain identifiable under projection or partial measurements?
-- *Artifacts:* definitions, existence questions, and negative results (if any).

 ### 4) Eight Days of EchoKey (tiny reproducible walkthrough)
-- *Question:* Does a day-by-day introduction (Cyclicity → Recursion → Fractality → …) produce a minimal working grammar that compiles to a standard gate set?
-- *Artifacts:* layout-aware rewrites; unitary checks; small, auditable scripts.

----

-## Minimal conventions

-- **Spaces:** default to separable Hilbert spaces; upgrade to \(H^s\) or \(\ell^2\) when needed.
-- **Proof posture:** prefer counterexamples and small lemmas over sweeping claims.
-- **Reproducibility:** notebooks and scripts should run without network access and specify seeds.
-- **Language:** frame every section as one or more questions; reserve “Definition” for precise objects only.

----

-## Contributing (question templates)

-When opening an issue or PR, start with one of these:

-- *Well-posedness:* “Under assumptions A–C, does operator block X define a locally Lipschitz map on domain D?”
-- *Commutation:* “Does \([X,Y]\) vanish (or remain small) in norm \(\|\cdot\|\) on class K?”
-- *Counterexample:* “Can a finite-time blow-up be constructed for ordering \(X\circ Y\) under weights \( \{\alpha_k\} \)?”
-- *Identifiability:* “Are parameters \( \theta \) identifiable from \( P\mathbf{c}(t) \) over \([0,T]\)?”

-PRs that introduce claims without a testable question will be redirected to a question-first rewrite.

 ---